catalinaescalona/greendevs/SQL_TESTING.md

    * The SQL query retrieves the correct vote from the Votes Table.
 * Multiple votes test
    * The website prevents casting multiple votes for the same user and poll.
+* Foreign key validity test
+  * The user_id in the Votes Table references a valid user_id in the Users Table.
+  * The poll_id in the Votes Table references a valid poll_id in the Polls Table.

 ### Actual result: